 Straight from their web site: "Verdict Ridge was designed in the tradition of famous North Carolina golf courses, maintaining the natural layout of the land.
 But what truly makes Verdict Ridge interesting is that our golf course feel is similar to a cross-state drive through NC.
 You can actually see different areas of the state represented as your round progresses.
 The first few holes give the feel of Pinehurst as the area pine trees outline each hole.
 As you continue to the low-lying areas of the property, you find holes that meander along creeks, streams and natural wetlands, giving a North Carolina coastal feel.
 Finally, you come to the final four holes that have dramatic elevation changes and spectacular views."
+The club is now closed to the public on weekends.
+So you'll need to find a member to play with Friday-Sunday.

 Verdict Ridge has a large, luxurious clubhouse that would put some private clubs to shame.
 It includes a popular restaurant called Guilties that has live music and events on the weekends.